It’s Britney, Bitch! CHARMANIA & SHOPJAIL_ are filled with <The Holy Spearit> on stark, synthy reworking of “Everytime”

 …it’s just they’d run the risk of the AAers heading straight to the nearest bar directly after in order to try and replicate the pure adrenaline rush of what they’d just witnessed and no one wants that besides under no circumstances should a recovering alcoholic be exposed to even a single song off from Britney’s magnum opus Blackout recorded at the height of her public-image nadir back when Paris and Lindsay were her L.A. clubbing besties

-…so it’s a good thing IT’S BRITNEY, BITCH! played in the sanctuary instead, under a stained glass window of Jesus looking beatifically down upon his lambs and upon the band—fronted by singer and dancer, drummer and pianist, actor and comedian, game show host and fashion stylist, Pilates instructor and scene supporter, bartender and all-round polymath but not sociopath Charmaine Q a/k/a CHARMANIA—as she nails the dance moves from Britney’s iconic video for “Oops!… I Did It Again” as choreographed by Tina Landon (love that heartbeat move) while decked out in a red latex jumpsuit no less..
+…so it’s a good thing IT’S BRITNEY, BITCH! played in the sanctuary instead, under a stained glass window of Jesus looking beatifically down upon his lambs and upon the band—fronted by singer and dancer, drummer and pianist, actor and comedian, game show host and fashion stylist, Pilates instructor and scene supporter, bartender and all-round polymath Charmaine Q a/k/a CHARMANIA—as she nails the dance moves from Britney’s iconic video for “Oops!… I Did It Again” as choreographed by Tina Landon (love that heartbeat move) while decked out in a red latex jumpsuit no less..

 …belting out the song’s penultimate line as the melody climbs up into the rafters: “Oops, you think…that I’m sent from above” waving her hands in the air like a snake-handling Pentecostal preacher then with a shimmy of hip turning to stained-glass Jesus to proclaim, “I’m not that innocent!” repeating the phrase in dead-on Britney-esque upspeak and as the band holds out the final chord Char spins back around to confront her congregation directly: “you’re not that innocent either”….